 An accommodating lens shifts from mid to far vision in response to the movements of the eye’s muscles.
 While this type of lens can help you see better close up, half of those who choose this type of lens still need to use reading glasses.

 Toric lenses are designed for people with astigmatism and offer focused vision at a single distance.
 Because the lens corrects astigmatism, you likely won’t need distance glasses or contacts after surgery but may need glasses for reading.

-The multifocal lens can be compared to bifocal or progressive eyeglasses.
-The lens has different segments for far, mid, and near vision.
+The multifocal/extended depth of focus lenses can be compared to bifocal or progressive eyeglasses.
+Multifocal lenses allow for patients to experience far, mid, and near vision.
 It’s an ideal choice for those who need to see up close to perform daily activities.
 However, this type of lens can distort bright light, making it difficult to see when driving at night secondary to increased glare and halos.
 They also tend to make reading in dimmer settings more difficult, such that additional light may be needed for reading comfort.
 Extended depth of focus lenses tend to be more beneficial for distance and computer vision and are thought to have less potential glare and halos post-operatively.
 Recent updates to multifocal/extended depth of focus lenses also allow for these lenses to correct significant astigmatism concurrently.

 Cost and Insurance